 “I seldom end up where I wanted to go, but almost always end up where I need to be.”- Douglas Adams

-For those taking their first step over the threshold of their rehab center and walking slowly outside of its confines, the journey of addiction recovery may be short, but filled with a lot of emotions: hope, relief, apprehension, trepidation, even pure fear.
+For those taking their first step over the threshold of their rehab center and walking slowly outside its confines, the journey of addiction recovery may be short but filled with a lot of emotions: hope, relief, apprehension, trepidation, even pure fear.

 This article will explain the four reasons why traveling helped with my addiction recovery; my whole recovery experience was enhanced by simply choosing to go and see some of the worlds I had yet to see.